scarletquasar/Stalk/README.md

 # Stalk

-Stalk is a "malware like" MITM proxy
+Stalk is a one click MITM proxy

 ## Usage

 - Will inject a `*.js` file into all `text/html` requests
-- Probably not work in Mozilla Firefox
+- Probably not work in Mozilla Firefox 😞

 ## License